flame-engine/flame/doc/bridge_packages/flame_forge2d/joints.md

 The `DistanceJointDef` has three optional parameters that you can set:

 - `length`: This parameter determines the distance between the two anchor points and must be greater than 0.
+The default value is 1.

 - `frequencyHz`: This parameter sets the frequency of oscillation of the joint.
 If it is not set to 0, the higher the value, the less springy the joint becomes.